michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 ## High-level Design

-Our Cell class holds the information about cells mainly to update the colors and help the visualization of the simulation in the view.
-The cells also hold the shape of the cells, and interacts with the Grid class to display the cell shape and color.
-The Grid class holds the
+Our Cell class holds the information about an individual cell's current and next state, mainly for the purpose of recording information and updating the colors to help the visualization of the simulation in the view.
+The Cell class isn't dependent on any other classes.

+The Grid class holds an arraylist of arraylist of cells, and is in charge of changing the cell's next state and updating the grid of cells by calling methods inside the cell class.
+It is also in charge of finding the neighbours of a cell at a particular index, with different methods that return the index of said neighbours or the states of said neighbours.
+These methods are mainly called in Simulation to access the individual cell's information without the simulation classes actually accessing the arraylist or the individual cells (for the purpose of hiding data implementation).

+The Simulation classes represents the logic behind each Cellular Autonoma.
+The simulation class is in charge of creating the grid, obtaining information from the Grid, deciding what the grid should look like in the next round, and command the grid to update its configurations.

 The SimulationXMLFileChooser opens up a file chooser, and upon the user choosing a file, the XMLParser class parses the information from the XML file and stores the information into a SimulationXML object.
 This object returns the information in